Skip to content

 • Each QuamComponent inherits from QuamComponent.

-• QuAM components are decorated with @quam_dataclass, which is a variant of the Python @dataclass.
+• QUAM components are decorated with @quam_dataclass, which is a variant of the Python @dataclass.

 Reason for @quam_dataclass instead of @dataclass